Not an American user?

 Freeware releaseBeyond the Titanic and Supernova were both released as freeware in 1998 by Apogee, around the same time as James Cameron's movie Titanic was making waves in cinemas.

-ReferencesAt the easternmost point of the Titanic, the rear of the ship, players can find a crate with a message on the side, reading "Miller was lost here.", likely referring to Scott Miller
+ReferencesAt the easternmost point of the Titanic, the rear of the ship, players can find a crate with a message on the side, reading "Miller was lost here.", likely referring to Scott Miller, the game's creator.

 Information also contributed by Agent 5, Kartanym and Slawomir Kuczera

 Related Web Sites

 - 3D Realms Downloads -- Free download of the game available.